Windows OS Hub

 • Linux

-Windows OS Hub / Group Policies / Changing Default File Associations in Windows 10 via GPO
+Windows OS Hub / Windows 10 / Changing Default File Associations in Windows 10 and 11

-In this article, we will look on how to manage default file association on Windows 10 and Windows Server 2019/2016/2012R2.
-As an example, I’ll show you how to set a default browser app to open HTML files, import these settings into an XML file, and deploy file association settings to other computers manually or using Group Policy (GPO).
+In this article, we’ll look at how to manage the default File Type Associations (FTA) on Windows 10/11 and Windows Server 2022/2019/2016.
+As an example, we will show how to assign a default program to open *.PDF files in Windows, export these settings into an XML configuration file, and deploy the resulting file with file association settings to other computers manually or using Group Policy (GPO).

-The main difference between Windows 10 and previous Windows versions is that now you can’t manage file association settings through the Registry or the “Open With” feature of the Group Policy Preferences.
-But there was a new opportunity to export the current file association settings from the “reference” computer to the XML file and apply this file on other computers.
-You can also export configured file associations to a Windows image that is deployed to clients on your network (manually, via WDS or SCCM).
+The main difference between Windows 10/11 and previous Windows versions is that you can’t manage file association settings through the Registry or the “Open With” feature of the Group Policy Preferences.
+However, there is a new opportunity to export the current settings of file associations from the “reference” computer to an XML file and apply this file to other computers.
+You can also import a file associations file into a Windows image deployed on your computers (manually, via WDS or SCCM).

 Contents:

-• How to Set or Change Default Apps on Windows 10?
+• How to Change Default Program to Open a File Type on Windows 10 and 11?

-• Exporting File Associations on Windows 10 to the XML file
+• Export and Import Default App Associations on Windows to the XML file

-• Set Default File Associations with Group Policy
+• Configure Default File Associations with Group Policy

-• Changing File Association on Windows 10 via Registry
+• Changing File Association via the Windows Registry

-• How to Reset File Associations in Windows 10?
+• How to Reset All File Associations to Default in Windows 10 and 11?

 set deafult apps on windows 10